 - v.
 You need to login again with the new credentials. - vi.
-On successful login, the system will prompt you to select the "EVENT" i.e., 'Agro Tech Foods Limited-AGM" and click on "Submit". - vii.
+On successful login, the system will prompt you to select the "EVEN" i.e., 'Agro Tech Foods Limited-AGM" and click on "Submit" - vii.
 On the voting page, enter the number of shares (which represents the number of votes) as on the Cut-off Date under "FOR/AGAINST" or alternatively, you may partially enter any number in "FOR" and partially "AGAINST" but the total number in "FOR/AGAINST" taken together shall not exceed your total shareholding as mentioned herein above.
 You may also choose the option ABSTAIN.
-If the Member does not indicate either "FOR" or "AGAINST" it will be treated as "ABSTAIN" and the shares held will not be counted under either head. - Viii.
+If the Member does not indicate either "FOR" or "AGAINST" it will be treated as "ABSTAIN" and the shares held will not be counted under either head. - viii.
 Members holding multiple folios/demat accounts shall choose the voting process separately for each folio/demat accounts. - ix.
 Voting has to be done for each item of the notice separately.
 In case you do not desire to cast your vote on any specific item, it will be treated as abstained. - x.
 You may then cast your vote by selecting an appropriate option and click on "Submit". - xi.
 A confirmation box will be displayed.
 Click "OK" to confirm else "CANCEL" to modify.
 Once you have voted on the resolution (s), you will not be allowed to modify your vote.
 During the voting period, Members can login any number of times till they have voted on the Resolution(s). - xii.
-Corporate/Institutional Members (i.e. other than Individuals, HUF, NRI etc.) are also required to send scanned certified true copy (PDF Format) of the Board Resolution/Authority Letter etc., authorizing its representative to attend the AGM through VC/OAVM on its behalf and to cast its vote through remote e-voting. together with attested specimen signature(s) of the duly authorised representative(s), to the Scrutinizer at email id saravana1015@gmail.com with a copy marked to evoting@kfintech.com.
-The scanned image of the above-mentioned documents should be in the naming format "Corporate Name Even No". - (B) Members whose email IDs are not registered with the Company/Depository Participants(s), and consequently the Annual Report, Notice of AGM and e-voting instructions cannot be serviced, will have to follow the following process: - i.
-Members who have not registered their email address and in consequence the Annual Report, Notice of AGM and e-voting instructions cannot be serviced, may temporarily get their email address and mobile number provided with KFintech, by accessing the link: https://ris.kfintech.com/clientservices/mobilereg/mobileemailreg.aspx - Members are requested to follow the process as guided to capture the email address and mobile number for sending the soft copy of the notice and e-voting instructions along with the User ID and Password.
-In case of any queries, member may write to einward.ris@kfintech.com. - ii Alternatively, member may send an e-mail request at the email id einward.ris@kfintech.com along with scanned

-- copy of the signed copy of the request letter providing the email address, mobile number, self-attested PAN copy and Client Master copy in case of electronic folio and copy of share certificate in case of physical folio for sending the Annual report, Notice of AGM and the e-voting instructions. - iii.
+Corporate /Institutional Members (i.e. other than Individuals, HUF, NRI etc.) are also required to send scanned certified true copy (PDF Format) of the Board Resolution/Authority Letter etc., authorizing its representative to attend the AGM through VC / OAVM on its behalf and to cast its vote through remote e-voting. together with attested specimen signature(s) of the duly authorised representative(s), to the Scrutinizer at email id saravana1015@gmail.com with a copy marked to evoting@kfintech.com.
+The scanned image of the above-mentioned documents should be in the naming format "Corporate Name Even No. 8411." - (B) Members whose email IDs are not registered with the Company/Depository Participants(s), and consequently the Annual Report, Notice of AGM and e-voting instructions cannot be serviced, will have to follow the following process: - Members who have not registered their email address and in consequence the Annual Report, Notice of AGM and e-voting instructions cannot be serviced, may write to einward.ris@kfintech.com. - ii Member may send an e-mail request at the email id einward.ris@kfintech.com along with scanned copy of the signed copy of the request letter providing the email address, mobile number, self-attested PAN copy and Client Master copy in case of electronic folio and copy of share certificate in case of physical folio for sending the Annual report, Notice of AGM and the e-voting instructions. - iii.
 After receiving the e-voting instructions, please follow all steps above to cast your vote by electronic means.